 – You are a big fan of Touch ID and Face ID doesn’t interest you

 – You want the familiar user experience but in a faster device and familiar Apple design

 – You like the large size of Plus models

 Choose the iPhone X, if

 – You want the latest and greatest technology

-– You need the OLED display and Face ID
+– You want the OLED display and Face ID

-– You want new user experience but want to stay in the Apple
+– You want a new user experience but would like to stick with Apple